johnhungerford/laminar-react/README.md

 ## Dependencies

-To compile and run/deploy the code in this repository you will the following installed in your development environment:
+To compile and run/deploy the code in this repository you will neeed at minimum the following installed in your development environment:
 1. sbt
 2. npm